 Over time, my obsession plateaus and its intensity wanes.
-After college, I channel my passion into working as a writer and features editor for an independent music and culture magazine, which grants me access to concerts, album release parties, and festivals like CMJ and SXSW.
+After college, I channel my passion into working as a writer and editor for an independent music and culture magazine in New York City, which grants me access to concerts, album release parties, and festivals like CMJ and SXSW.
 I review dozens of albums and shows, start my own column, and interview up-and-coming bands like A Place to Bury Strangers as well as older legends such as J. Mascis of Dinosaur Jr. and ohGr of Skinny Puppy.
 And I continue to support my friends’ bands, belting their songs in beloved venues across the city.
-To be honest, I don’t even listen to Nirvana all that often, which sometimes makes me feel guilty, as if Kurt will assume I’ve outgrown him.
-But no matter how many bands populate my playlists—darkwave, post-rock, indie, etc.—it’s Kurt’s threadbare voice that fits me like a second skin, that feels like home.
+To be honest, I don’t even listen to Nirvana all that often, which sometimes makes me feel guilty, as if Kurt will think I’ve outgrown him.
+But no matter how many bands populate my playlists—post-punk, post-rock, post-hardcore, etc.—it’s Kurt’s threadbare voice that fits me like a second skin, that feels like home.

 Michael is looking for a knowledgeable Nirvana fan with whom to have an in-depth conversation about a new project: writing an annotated version of Come as You Are.
 As soon as our mutual friend makes the email introduction, I express my desire to act as the ideal soundboard against which Michael can bounce his ideas.
 To my utter delight, he gives me the green light; it feels like all the time I devoted to Nirvana in my youth is finally being rewarded.
 I feverishly reread my original copy of Come as You Are, which I devoured at fourteen, with the same academic vigor I applied to the grunge paper, highlights and marginalia gracing every page.

-At one point I ask Michael, who is fast becoming a friend, how he gained Kurt’s trust during his initial Rolling Stones interview in LA, when Kurt was lying dope sick in bed surrounded by teddy bears.
-He had been rightfully wary of reporters after a vicious Vanity Fair article caused Social Services to take away Frances Bean, but Michael says he bonded with Kurt over their shared personal and generational experiences.
-Kurt opened up about how macho jocks had bullied him for his disinterest in sports and his size, and Michael reenacts his reaction to this statement by rising from his seat, stretching real big to accentuate his own small stature, and saying, “I have no idea what you’re talking about!”
+At one point I ask Michael, who is fast becoming a friend of my own, how he gained Kurt’s trust during his initial Rolling Stones interview in LA, when Kurt was lying dope sick in bed with teddy bears.
+He had been rightfully wary of reporters after a vicious Vanity Fair article caused Social Services to take Frances Bean from him and Courtney, but Michael says he bonded with Kurt over their shared personal and generational experiences.
+Kurt opened up about how macho jocks had bullied him for his size and disinterest in sports, and Michael reenacts his reaction to this statement by rising from his seat, stretching real big to accentuate his own small stature, and saying, “I have no idea what you’re talking about!”